-Let $V(t,Y_t)$ be the value of an option at time t.
-We assume that $V(t,y) \in C^{1,1}([t_0,T],\R)$ and has a polinomial growth.\\ By the \emph{martingale pricing theory}, the discounted price of the option is a martingale.
-From this it is possible to derive the partial integro-differential equation (PIDE) for the price of the option
+Let $V(t,Y_t)$ be the value of an option at time $t$.
+We assume that $V(t,y) \in C^{1,1}([t_0,T],\R)$ and has a polynomial growth at infinity.\\ By the \emph{martingale pricing theory}, the discounted price of the option is a martingale and it is possible to derive the PIDE for the price of the option:

-where $\LL^{Y_t} V(t,Y_t)$ is the infinitesimal generator of the log-price process (\ref{log_process}).
-The resulting PIDE is
+where $\LL^{Y_t}$ is the infinitesimal generator of the log-price process (\ref{log_process}).
+The resulting PIDE is: